 Are there two words or a habitual sentence holding you back?

 Is there a pattern that needs to be interrupted or something in your culture that needs to change?

 Step 9 Repeat the point

-We then just need the creativity and courage to help our team change the pattern.
+We then need the creativity and courage to help our team to break and change that pattern.

 ……………..You fill in the blank